VC deal flow management strategies and best practices

 Why leading VCs are using Affinity for deal flow management

-Affinity Relationship Intelligence platform is a CRM purpose-built for venture capital firms.
-Unlike standard CRM software solutions, Affinity’s core features support deal flow and relationship management automation, including automated contact profile creation, contact management, and activity tracking.
+Affinity is a CRM purpose-built for venture capital firms.
+Unlike standard CRM software solutions, Affinity’s core features support deal flow and relationship management automation, including automated contact profile creation, contact management, activity tracking, and relationship intelligence.

-Affinity works with your deal team’s existing email software and calendars (including Gmail and Microsoft Outlook), freeing them from hundreds of hours of manual data entry per year.
-The time they save with Affinity’s automation features time can then be spent on sourcing deals, building and nurturing relationships, and fundraising.
-The platform also offers extensive custom integrations that include file management tools like Dropbox, email marketing tools like Mailchimp, and even other CRM platforms like HubSpot.
+Affinity works with your deal team’s existing email software and calendars (including Gmail and Microsoft Outlook), freeing dealmakers from hundreds of hours of manual data entry per year.
+The time they save with Affinity’s automation features can be spent sourcing deals, building and nurturing relationships, and fundraising.
+The platform also offers extensive custom integrations with third-party providers, including file management tools like Dropbox, email marketing tools like Mailchimp, and even other CRM platforms like Salesforce.

-Affinity’s pipeline management features support the sophisticated, long-term dealmaking that constitute venture capital deals.
-This is a competitive advantage in an industry that requires speed to action over long time periods to win the best deals.
+Affinity’s pipeline management features support the sophisticated, long-term dealmaking that constitutes venture capital deals.
+This is a competitive advantage in an industry that requires speed to action over long periods to win the best deals.

-What truly makes Affinity a game-changer for VC firms, however, is relationship intelligence—insights into your team member’s collective network, business connections, and client interactions that help you find, manage, and close more deals and make smarter investment decisions.
-Affinity’s proprietary algorithms assess and analyze every relationship across your firm to help you find the right connection point, unify your team’s collective network, and find the best path to an introduction for new opportunities.
+However, what makes Affinity a game-changer for VC firms is relationship intelligence—insights into your team’s collective network, business connections, and client interactions that help you find, manage, and close more deals and make smarter investment decisions.
+Affinity’s proprietary algorithms assess and analyze every relationship across your firm to help you find the right connection point, unify your team’s collective network, and find the best path to an introduction to new opportunities.

-Built-in business intelligence also makes it easier than ever to update limited partners (LPs) with automatically generated reporting and analytics dashboards.
+Built-in business intelligence also makes updating limited partners (LPs) with automatically generated reporting and analytics dashboards easier than ever.
 Share your most important business metrics and KPIs with LPs, report on deal flow pipeline status, and keep your firm’s brand top of mind as one of their leading funds.

 Talk to our team today to learn more about how a relationship intelligence CRM can help your firm optimize your deal flow management workflows.